-Measuring Spot Colors Measure Tool
+Measuring Spot Colors with the Measure Tool

 Note: Barbieri measuring instruments are optimized for test chart measurement therefore single patch measurement is not available.

-Once measurement is complete, the measured color appears in Measure Tool.
-A dialog indicates that the measurement is complete and can be transmitted back to the main program by clicking the Transmit button which will close Measure Tool and make the measured values available in ZePrA.
+Once the measurement is complete, the measured color appears in the Measure Tool.
+The measurement data can now be transmitted to ZePrA by clicking Transmit.
 Saving the measured values in the Measure Tool is not required.

-Barbieri Spectro LFP
+- Barbieri Spectro LFP

-Konica Minolta FD 7/5
+- Konica Minolta FD-7

-Konica Minolta FD-9
+- Konica Minolta FD-9

-X-Rite i1Pro 1 (without XRGA)
+- X-Rite i1Pro 1 (without XRGA)

-X-Rite i1Pro 2 (XRGA)
+- X-Rite i1Pro 2 (XRGA)